-Stephanotis pruning is not something to be afraid of.
+Stephanotis pruning is not overly difficult, and it’s certainly nothing to be afraid of.
 It will help rejuvenate your plant, keep it small, and bloom closer to where you wish it to!

 - when to trim